ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 ### Scheduling work events

-Sarah's application empowers her to schedule work-related events, meetings, and deadlines using the Google Calendar API.
-It specifies the event's title, date, time, and time zone, ensuring all details are accurately captured.
+Schedule work-related events, meetings, and deadlines by specifying the event's title, date, time, and time zone, as well as any other relevant details.

 ```ballerina
 gcalendar:Event event = check calendar->createEvent(<string>calendarResult.id, {